Geoffrey Pleyers

-Geoffrey Pleyers is an F.R.S.–FNRS researcher and professor of sociology at Université Catholique de Louvain, Belgium., and a researcher at the Collège d'Etudes Mondiales (Paris) where he chairs the program "Social Movements in the Global Age".
+Geoffrey Pleyers is an F.R.S.–FNRS researcher and professor of sociology at Université Catholique de Louvain, Belgium, where he chairs the research program "Social Movements in the Global Age".
 He is the author of the book "Alter-Globalization.
-Becoming Actors in the Global Age" (Cambridge, Polity, 2011).
+Becoming Actors in the Global Age".

-He is the current vice-president for research of the International Sociological Association (ISA) and the past-president of the Research Committee 47 "Social classes and social movements" of the ISA.
+He is the current president of the International Sociological Association (ISA) after being the vice-president for research (2018-2023) and president of the ISA Research Committee 47 "Social classes and social movements" (2014-2018).

 Education

-Geoffrey Pleyers holds a BA in sociology from the University of Liege (2000) and a master's degree (DEA, 2001) and a doctorate from the Ecole des Hautes Etudes en Sciences Sociales in Paris (2006).
+Geoffrey Pleyers holds a BA in sociology from the University of Liege (2000) and a master's degree (2001) and a doctorate from the Ecole des Hautes Etudes en Sciences Sociales in Paris (2006).

 Scholar associations

-From 2014 to 2018, he was the president of the Research Committee 47 "Social classes and social movements" of the International Sociological Association.
+From 2014 to 2018, he chaired the Research Committee 47 "Social classes and social movements" of the International Sociological Association.
 During this period, he organizes conferences on social movements in different countries including Mexico, Romania, Hong Kong, France, Belgium and Palestine.

 In July 2018, he was elected vice-president for Research of the International Sociological Association, for a four-year term.

+In June 2023, he was elected president of the International Sociological Association, for a four-year term.